-A prominent human rights investigtor and advocate, David Hawk directed the Cambodia Office of the UN High Commissioner for Human Rights in 1996 and 1997.
-In the early and mid 1980s Hawk investigated and analyzed the Khmer Rouge genocide in association with the Columbia University Center for the Study of Human Rights.
-In the late 1980s and early 1990s Hawk established and directed the Cambodia Documentation Commission (New York) which sought an international tribunal for the Khmer Rouge leadership, and human rights provisions and mechanisms in the 1991 Cambodia peace treaty and the UN transitional peacekeeping operation.
+A prominent human rights investigator and advocate, David Hawk directed the Cambodia Office of the UN High Commissioner for Human Rights in 1996 and 1997.
+In the early and mid 1980s, Mr. Hawk investigated and analyzed the Khmer Rouge genocide in association with the Columbia University Center for the Study of Human Rights.
+In the late 1980s and early 1990s, Mr. Hawk established and directed the Cambodia Documentation Commission (New York) which sought an international tribunal for the Khmer Rouge leadership, as well as human rights provisions and mechanisms in the 1991 Cambodia peace treaty and in connection with the UN transitional peacekeeping operation in that country.

-In August 1994 Hawk traveled to Rwanda to investigate that nation's massacres for the US Committee for Refugees, and in 1995 he returned to Kigali on mission for Amnesty International.
+In August 1994, Mr. Hawk traveled to Rwanda to investigate that nation's massacres for the U.S. Committee for Refugees, and in 1995 he returned to Kigali on mission for Amnesty International.
 A former Executive Director of Amnesty International/USA, he has served on the Board of Directors of that organization and on the Advisory Board of Human Rights Watch/Asia.
-In 2003 Hawk researched and authored Hidden Gulag: Exposing North Korea's Prison Camps - Prisoner Testimony and Satellite Photographs for the US Committee for Human Rights in North Korea.
+In 2003, Mr. Hawk researched and authored Hidden Gulag: Exposing North Korea's Prison Camps - Prisoner Testimony and Satellite Photographs for the U.S. Committee for Human Rights in North Korea.